 The “pizza” garden rotation plan that was mentioned in the first crop rotation article is scaleable.
-The author lists two – an eighty-foot and a forty-foot diameter that result in whopping 1K-4K square feet of growing space.
+The author lists two – an eighty-foot and a forty-foot diameter that results in whopping 1K-4K square feet of growing space.
 That could easily be reduced further, but there are some additional factors – like shading – that crop up as we work with small spaces.

 Because small beds are typically going to be more diverse, with more plants making close contact with each other, we gain “edge” diversity.
-Just like we find a ton of game and foragable foods at the edges and margins – where rivers slow, where fields meet woods, where forest is broken by streams – having multiple types of plants in a space creates lots of niche habitat for the microbes.
+Just like we find a ton of game and foragable foods at the edges and margins – where rivers slow, where fields meet woods, where the forest is broken by streams – having multiple types of plants in a space creates lots of niche habitat for the microbes.

 That soil biology does even better because we typically don’t till our E-shaped and C-shaped raised beds to the same degree we do in-ground and straight beds.
 The intact soil biology matters.
 It’s the microbes that let legumes produce excess nitrogen to leave behind, and the microbes that cycle compost into available nutrients.
 If we practice good culture like seasonal or year-round mulching that prevents compaction, we don’t have to restart the process every spring.